jbowyers/chartinator/README.md

 To use the plugin you need to:

 * Reference the chartinator.js file in your html
-* add/modify your HTML tables or js arrays
+* add/modify your HTML tables, Google Sheets or js arrays
 * Use jQuery to modify options

 ### Using Data from HTML Tables ###